dotnet/msbuild/documentation/specs/resource-management.md

 ## Design

-`IBuildEngine` will be extended to allow a task to indicate to MSBuild that it would like to consume more than one CPU core (`RequestCores`).
+`IBuildEngine` will be extended to allow a task to indicate to MSBuild that it would like to consume more than one CPU core (`BlockingWaitForCore`).
 These will be advisory only—a task can still do as much work as it desires with as many threads and processes as it desires.

 A cooperating task would limit its own parallelism to the number of CPU cores MSBuild can reserve for the requesting task.

-All resources acquired by a task will be automatically returned when the task's `Execute()` method returns, but a task can optionally return a subset by calling `ReleaseCores`.
+All resources acquired by a task will be automatically returned when the task's `Execute()` method returns, and a task can optionally return a subset by calling `ReleaseCores`.

-MSBuild will respect core reservations given to tasks for task execution only.
-If a project/task is eligible for execution but has not yet started when other tasks consume all resources, MSBuild will wait until a resource is freed before starting execution of the new task.
-This is required to allow tasks in multiprocess builds to acquire resources that are allocated to worker nodes that are currently blocked on references to other projects.
+MSBuild will respect core reservations given to tasks for tasks that opt into resource management only.
+If a project/task is eligible for execution, MSBuild will not wait until a resource is freed before starting execution of the new task.
+As a result, the machine can be oversubscribed, but only by a finite amount: the resource pool's core count.

-When a task `Yield()`s, it releases 1 core reservation.
-When a task requests that the engine build another project it does likewise.
-Otherwise there could be a deadlock: a task is started (requiring the default 1 core), then yields/builds another project, then that tries to start a task (requiring the default 1 core), but that resource is held by the now-yielded task.
+Task `Yield()`ing has no effect on the resources held by a task.

 ## Example

 In a 16-process build of a solution with 30 projects, 16 worker nodes are launched and begin executing work.
-Most block on dependencies to projects `A`, `B`, `C`, `D`, and `E`, releasing their resource reservation.
+Most block on dependencies to projects `A`, `B`, `C`, `D`, and `E`, so they don't have tasks running holding resources.

 Task `Work` is called in project `A` with 25 inputs.
 It would like to run as many as possible in parallel.
 It calls

+TODO: what's the best calling pattern here? the thread thing I hacked up in the sample task seems bad.

 ```C#
 int allowedParallelism = BuildEngine7.RequestCores(Inputs.Count); // Inputs.Count == 25
 ```

-MSBuild is busy building tasks in projects `B`, `C`, `D`, and `E`, but many nodes are blocked on references to `A`, `B`, `C`, `D`, and `E`, so it is actively building 4 other tasks.
-As a result, the engine can dedicate 12 cores to `Work`.
-The call to `RequestCores` returns `11` (total possible parallelism `16` - other running tasks `4` - default reservation for the current task `1`).

-`Work` can then do 12 cores worth of computation.

-While `Work` has the 12-core reservation, another project completes a task execution and calls a new task `Work2`.
-This task calls `RequestCores`, but MSBuild has no spare allocation and returns `0`, causing `Work2` to begin its computation serially.

 When `Work` returns, MSBuild automatically returns all resources reserved by the task to the pool.
 Before moving on with its processing, `Work2` calls `RequestCores` again, and this time receives a larger reservation.